The following is the Gildredge House Admissions Policy for 2018-19.

 In the event of all those applying meeting the minimum entry requirements and the maximum number of external students being exceeded, the school will apply its over-subscription Criteria 1, 2, 3 and 4 above to determine places offered.

 Additionally reference will be made to the applicant’s predicted and actual GCSE grades.
 This information will be obtained from the applicant’s current school.
-Offers will be made to those students with the highest predicted GCSE grades.

 Where it is not possible to separate candidates based on the above criteria, consideration will be given to the proximity of the applicant’s home to the school.